Psychology BSc (Hons)

 Explore the fascinating subject of the human mind and behaviour, through research and practical laboratory work.

 Psychology is an exciting and diverse field of study dedicated to understanding, describing, predicting and controlling behaviour and thought.
 This programme provides a scientific approach to understanding people, their behaviour and thinking, while studying in a thriving research environment.
+This course offers a 75 hour placement module in the second year and the option of a placement year.

 94% overall satisfaction from final year students in the School of Psychological and Social Sciences - National Student Survey (NSS) 2018